Candidate privacy notice

 How long will you use my information for?

-If your application is unsuccessful, we will retain your personal information for a period of 6 months after we have communicated the outcome (in the case of an application for a specific position) and from the date of receipt of application (in the case of any speculative application).
+If your application is unsuccessful, we will retain your personal information for a period of 12 months from the date of receipt of your application.

 We retain your personal information for that period: